moq-wg/moq-charter/charter.md

 and ways to identify and receive the media.

-The media publication protocol will be a push protocol for sending media including audio, video, and timed metadata.
+The media publication protocol will be a push protocol for sending media including audio, video, and timed metadata, such as closed captions and cue points.
 The common protocol for publishing media over ingest and distribution will support: